Class 438 / Class 491 4-TC Unit - Exclusive OO Gauge model manufactured on our behalf by Bachmann Europe.

 Chris Trerise, Managing Director of Kernow Model Rail Centre, said "When I first left Cornwall to work for British Rail I was based at London Waterloo and was immediately fascinated by the Southern and the variety of units in operation.
 The 4-TC has always been a favourite of mine and there was never any doubt that Bachmann would produce a model to be proud of.
 This is probably the largest project we have embarked on but our team work very closely with Bachmann and this has made the entire process very enjoyable.
 We are really looking forward to receiving the painted samples!"

 This model required three totally new tools to produce the four car unit, and thus is the equivalent of tooling three completely new locomotives.
-Despite this we have managed to keep the price of the unit to £289.95.
+Despite this we have managed to keep the price of the unit to an RRP of £289.95.

 A few images of the prototype are shown below, courtesy of Andy York of RMweb.

 The six models to be produced are show below - click on the image to go to the product information page and see additional images or to place an order: -